 The Mental Health and Psychosocial Support Network (MHPSS)

-Launched in January 2010, and co-founded by Senior Research Fellow, Dr Alison Strang, the QMU-based network promotes better mental health and community support in humanitarian emergencies via an online platform that allows people and organisations to share resources, build knowledge and develop the skills required to respond to the impact of conflict, disaster and chronic adversity.
+Launched in January 2010, and co-founded by our colleague, Dr Alison Strang, the QMU-based network promotes better mental health and community support in humanitarian emergencies via an online platform that allows people and organisations to share resources, build knowledge and develop the skills required to respond to the impact of conflict, disaster and chronic adversity.

 Individuals, families and entire communities suffer serious emotional and social consequences from exposure to conflict, disaster and chronic hardships resulting from poverty or epidemics like HIV/AIDS.
 In such humanitarian settings, it is a priority to improve the psychosocial well-being of children and adults and to address serious mental health problems.
 The field of mental health and psychosocial support in emergencies is relatively young and rapidly evolving.
 There is much promising practice in the field, but there is still a gap in the use of existing research evidence to guide services, and also a lack of research on the broad range of interventions required to address the many problems that result in suffering for affected people.
 With large and small-scale emergencies spread across the globe, it is often difficult for practitioners and policy-makers responding to crises on the ground to have access to the best resources and advice from their peers or researchers in other parts of the world.

 As a response to this pressing need, the MHPSS Network established an interactive website, a platform for colleagues to meet online, engage in discussion through interest groups, and exchange technical resources through a digital library.
-Over the past 18 months, mhpss.net has received visitors from 177 countries and over 3000 cities and towns, who spent a total of over 3000 hours browsing resources and information on the site.
+The network has received visitors from 177 countries and over 3000 cities and towns, who spent a total of over 3000 hours with resources and information on the site.

 Anyone from around the world with an interest in mental health and psychosocial support can join the Network.
 This includes mental health professionals, policy-makers, community volunteers, spiritual leaders, media personnel, academics and of course people from affected communities.